Reliability: Generally Reliable/Analysis OR Other Issues

+Ad Fontes Media rates The Nation in the Hyper-Partisan Left category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 The Nation is the oldest weekly magazine in the United States.
 Founded in 1865 by abolitionists, the magazine publishes commentary on politics and culture, with past contributors including Hunter S. Thompson and Martin Luther King Jr. Based in New York City, The Nation circulates to approximately 140,000 readers, and its website records more than 3 million visits per month.
-Ad Fontes Media rates The Nation as skews left in terms of bias and as mixed reliability in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral (minimal bias, balanced, and/or centrist).
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.